ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quick-start-cli.md

 <span class="notes">**Note:** You can also apply the same configuration to the IAR and GNU toolchains using `IAR_PATH` or `GCC_ARM_PATH`.</span>

-#### Mac OS X
+#### macOS

 ##### 1. Install Python and Pip

-Mac OS X 10.8+ comes with Python 2.7 preinstalled by Apple.
-If you are running an earlier version of Mac OS X, download and install [Python versions 2.7.11 or 3.6.5](https://www.python.org/downloads/mac-osx/) or later.
+macOS 10.8+ comes with Python 2.7 preinstalled by Apple.
+If you are running an earlier version of macOS, download and install [Python versions 2.7.11 or 3.6.5](https://www.python.org/downloads/mac-osx/) or later.

 To install Pip, run `sudo easy_install pip` from your command-line.